 More Cherry Dessert Recipes

-- Fresh Cherry Crumble Recipe: This crumb-topped dessert is made with fresh sweet cherries that are cooked to make a thickened pie filling.
-They can be baked in individual ramekins or a large casserole dish.
+From cakes to crumbles, there are many tasty cherry dessert recipes available.
+Cherry crumb cake is topped with a lightly spiced and buttery brown-sugar crumb topping.
+For a crumb-topped dessert made with fresh sweet cherries that are cooked to make a thickened pie filling, try fresh cherry crumble.
+This recipe can be baked in individual ramekins or a large casserole dish.
 Just don't forget the delicious butter-and-brown-sugar spiced crumble topping.
 Add chopped pecans or walnuts to the crumble for more flavor impact.